 The Antikythera mechanism | Greece

 On average, modern computers double in power every two years – we now have mobile phones with more power than the massive, room-filling machines that must’ve seemed so exciting in the olden days.
 However, these advances haven’t always been so quick – the Antikythera mechanism (sometimes called the world’s first analogue computer) was constructed sometime between 100 and 150BC, but it was so complex that nothing similar was built again until around 1,500 years later.
+(Both of these still pre-date the world’s greatest invention, travel insurance.)

 Discovered in a shipwreck off the Greek island of Antikythera in 1901, it wasn’t until the 1970s that scientists worked out what the mechanism was used for.
 The machine is thought to have been an astronomical clock with the ability to track the phases of the moon, predict solar eclipses and possibly even tell the location of the planets.
 Further investigations suggested that the mechanism might also have been used to calculate the timing of the ancient Olympics, although I’m not sure why they felt they needed a computer for that.